United States 14 min

 Step 3: Read reviews, testimonials, and other press coverage about your shortlisted partners to see what clients are saying about their experience.
 Finding out more about other customers' interactions with the EOR provider can reveal insights into the kind of service you can expect.

 Step 4: Double-check to ensure that the employer of record service you are considering can and will provide a first-class employee experience for your US hires.
-Some questions you could ask are how they:
+Some questions you could ask include the following:

-• Are responsive when it comes to employee inquiries
+• Are you responsive when it comes to employee inquiries?

 The greatest (and most obvious) benefit of partnering with an EOR in the US is that you won’t have to spend your resources to open a legal business entity within the country.
 Partnering with an EOR service also means that you won’t have to worry about putting together a legal team or an HR department to handle US legislation or administrative tasks.

-Another benefit of partnering with an EOR is that the provider will create employment contracts for you, specifically outlining all the legal requirements expected from all parties involved.
+Another benefit of partnering with an EOR is that the provider will create employment contracts for you, specifically defining the terms of a worker’s employment and outlining all the legal requirements expected from all parties involved.
+Using an employment contract, while not a legal necessity in the US, goes a long way to ensuring you’re hiring compliantly from anywhere in the world.

 Additionally, an employer of record can minimize the hassle of administrative and HR work involved in managing your US employees.
 For instance, an EOR can help you: